microsoft/LearnTogether-Collaboration-Brainstorm-App/README.md

 Brainstorm is an example of using the Fluid Framework to build a collaborative line of business application.
 In this example each user can create their own sticky notes that is managed on a board.
 Ideas that have been "liked" appear in a list and are sorted based upon the number likes.
-In addition, we've added Azure Communication Services for interactive chat on the board.
+In addition, we're adding Azure Communication Services for interactive chat on the board.

 ## Set up Communication Services